itsbhrat/CS3423-Compilers/parser/README.md

 ### Explanation Of Test Cases
  (More Details Explained in the test_cases programs )

+**Disclaimer: We used ANTLR GRUN to generate the AST using the basefile provided.
+The screenshot is generated after completion of the grammar.**

 * __visualize_AST.cl__
  This test case is a simple Cool Program which is assigning value to a class attribute inside a function.
  The purpose of this test case is  to visualize pictorially the AST generated.<br>